 It is TSAS's practice to consider only one application from any of our research affiliates, as Principal Investigator, for any grant competition.

 Proposals should be written in plain language and must clearly speak to both the scholarly merit and the usefulness of the proposed research for policy officials and/or practitioners.
 Applicants cannot apply on behalf of other researchers (with one exception: Principal Investigators may submit a proposal that will provide research funding for a graduate student or postdoctoral fellow under their supervision).
 Applicants must be candid about the division of labour in a project.
 In accordance with SSHRC guidelines, we expect a minimum of 50 percent of the funds for a research project to be dedicated to supporting undergraduate or graduate students through research assistantships.

 The transfer of funds and TSAS spending rules are explained in our grant guidelines.

 All funded researchers working with NGO's must comply with the principles set forth in our Charter of Community Research Principles.

 Other obligations of funded researchers:

-Each project must generate at least one TSAS Working Paper, which must be submitted to the Managing Editor of our series in a timely fashion (i.e. deadline is July 30, 2019 for this Call).
+Each project must generate at least one TSAS Publication.
+The grant recipient may choose to submit either a TSAS Research Brief or a TSAS Research Report.
+The submission must be sent to the Managing Editor of our series in a timely fashion (i.e., deadline is August 30, 2020 for this Call).